Shamindra19/tindog-project/README.md

 # tindog-project
-A beautiful website about finding matches for dogs using html, css ,jquery and bootstrap
+A beautiful website about finding matches for dogs using html, css and bootstrap.
+A small startup idea.